easy seafood recipes

 Preparation

-• Preheat your oven to 425F and spray a large sheet pan with non-stick spray.
+1. Preheat oven to 425°F and coat a large sheet pan with non-stick spray.

-• Arrange tilapia fillets on your sheet pan, taking care to avoid overlapping, then season with garlic powder, salt, and pepper.
+3. Arrange tilapia fillets on the pan and season with garlic powder, salt, and pepper.

 Recipe brought to you from No Plate Like Home.